chrisyarbrough/CodecksPlasticIntegration/Readme.md

    Add the following line to the file:
    > Codecks=extensions/codecks/CodecksExtension.dll

-   You will need admin permissions to edit this file.
+   You may need admin permissions to edit this file.

 5) Open the preferences in the PlasticSCM GUI and configure the Codecks extension with your personal settings.